gard-projects/machine-learning/ShallowLearning/Boosting/Adaboosting/README.md

 DATASET: https://www.kaggle.com/datasets/rabieelkharoua/students-performance-dataset/data

 # The structure of the dataset
-This dataset has multiple classes, thus we will be dealing with **multiclass classification**.
+This dataset has multiple classes, thus we are dealing with **multiclass classification**.
 > **StudentID**, type=int, predictor variable
 >
 > **Age**, type=int, predictor variable